Exact Sciences’ FDA-approved noninvasive colorectal screening originated from Mayo Clinic gastroenterologist

 “The goal of eradicating colorectal cancer has been almost a lifetime pursuit of mine,” says Ahlquist.
 “I’ve seen too many patients who had colon cancer and so many polyps.
 Sadly, many of these patients came in after they were symptomatic and at late stages.
 There was a clear gap with current screening approaches and a huge need for a better tool, one that was accurate, easy for patients to use and readily accessible.
 Improved early detection across the population was the most rational way to tackle this common cancer killer.
 This challenge inspired me and my research team.”

 Cologuard could fill the gap.
-A large, multisite study recently published in The New England Journal of Medicine showed that Cologuard sensitivity for detecting early-stage colon cancer was 94 percent — the same rate as that of invasive colonoscopy, which many people refuse to undergo or can’t afford lost work time or travel expenses to have.
-Cologuard now provides an appealing alternative that is accurate, requires no preparation or diet change and can be done from home and then mailed to a testing center.
+A large, multisite study recently published in The New England Journal of Medicine showed that Cologuard sensitivity for detecting colon cancer was 92 percent.
+Cologuard now provides an appealing alternative to colonoscopy that is accurate, requires no preparation or diet change and can be done from home and then mailed to a testing center.

 Cologuard detects DNA alterations from cancerous and pre-cancerous cells that are “shed” into human waste, and the novel technologies developed around this biological insight represented the central innovation.